-Nullifire SC802 has been certified to provide up to 120 minutes fire rating.
+Nullifire SC801 has been certified to provide up to 120 minutes fire rating depending on the steel profile.

 (BS 476:Part 21 1987.)